znerd/lessc2java/README.txt

    - plessc 0.1.6
    - less.js 1.0.40

-This Ant task supports several LessCSS interpreters:
+Several LessCSS interpreters are supported:

    1. less.js - The official node.js-based implementation, from
                 http://lesscss.org/, for the code see: